jknapka/Gridder/README.md

    JButton btn1(new AbstractAction("Push me") {...}));
    gr.add("c2", btn1, "weightx 5.0");
 ```
+Constraints specified in the add() method will override both
+the default constraints supplied to the Gridder constructor
+*and* any embedded constraints from the layout string.

-There are two things to remember about constraints when using
+There are two more things to remember about constraints when using
-text-based layouts, however:
+text-based layouts:

 1. Any `gridwidth` or `gridheight` constraints you supply will
    be ignored, since those constraints will be derived from
    the layout string.
 2. If you do not explicitly supply `weightx` and `weighty`
-   constraints in the `add()` method, those constraints will be set to 1/100 of
+   constraints in the `add()` method or as embedded constraints,
+   those constraints will be set to 1/100 of
    the gridwidth and gridheight of the component, respectively.
    The default `weightx` and `weighty` constraints supplied to
    the Gridder constructor are ignored.